 Qimera - Swath Editor

 The Swath Editor allows you to edit soundings directly from a specific processed raw sonar file.
 After editing is complete, the saved edits will automatically update any associated Dynamic Surface.
 To start, select a raw sonar file that has been processed from your project.
-Then click on the Bathymetry Toolbar.
-For information on plot surface navigation and editing, see the page in the manual on Qimera Plotting Surfaces.button from the
+Click on the Bathymetry Toolbar.
+For information on plot surface navigation and editing, see the manual on Qimera Plotting Surfaces.button from the

 This button will save any edits that have been completed.